katerinanavab/webdocs/docs/course-info.md

 ### Participation (20% of total grade)
 * 👥 Participation is graded weekly (up to 2 points max per class period) and will be evaluated based on adherence to these key values: being **respectful**, **prepared**, and **engaged**.
-  * Being <span class="highlighter">respectful/span> of your community means being mindful of and kind toward your environment, and the people within – this includes arriving on-time to commitments.
+  * Being <span class="highlighter">respectful</span> of your community means being mindful of and kind toward your environment, and the people within – this includes arriving **on-time** to commitments.

 > {: .warning }
 > ⏰ If you are **over 5 minutes late**, you must first get a LATE PASS from the Upper School Office and then enter the classroom QUIETLY as to not disrupt the class.
+>
 > Unexcused lateness always results in a deduction of 1 point for the day, and unexcused absence results in a deduction of 2 points (a 0/2 for the day).

   * Being <span class="highlighter">prepared</span> for class means you have your laptop ready (unless otherwise instructed) within the first 5 minutes of class.
 It also means you arrive with a positive attitude and are ready to learn!